 Hazel Tucker is a Professor in the Department of Tourism.
 Her research interests are in heritage tourism, and tourism’s relations to cultural change, emotion, colonialism/postcolonialism, tourist narratives and performance, and tour guiding.
 Her publications include Living with Tourism (Routledge, 2003), Tourism and Postcolonialism (Routledge, 2004), and recent articles on World Heritage, empathy, and apocalyptic subjectivity in tourism.

-Susan Wardell is a Lecturer in the Social Anthropology programme.
+Susan Wardell is a Senior Lecturer in the Social Anthropology programme.
 Her research interests include care, emotion, and affect, as well as critical approaches to health and wellbeing.
 With a shared background in Communication Studies, much of her recent work has focused on care, empathy, and morality in the digital sphere; with current projects relating variously to ecological loss, online responses to the Christchurch mosque attacks, and medical crowdfunding.
 Susan also publishes creative writing and is interested in experimental academic forms.

 Rosemary Overell is a lecturer in Media, Film and Communication.
 She completed a doctorate at the University of Melbourne in 2012.
 Her thesis, Brutal: Affect Belonging In, and Between, Australia and Japan’s Grindcore Scenes, explored how fans of grindcore metal music feel ‘at home’ in scenic spaces and was based on ethnographic research in Osaka, Japan and Melbourne, Australia.
 Before joining the department at Otago in 2013, Rosemary taught at the University of Melbourne in Cultural Studies.